angular/angular/packages/core/src/render3/VIEW_DATA.md

 | ...   | ...                 | ...

 NOTE:
-- `LViewData` contain DOM instances and previous binding values only
+- `LView` contain DOM instances and previous binding values only
 - `TView.data` contains information on relationships and property labels.